Background Image

 • significant First Nations artwork in the external entry forecourt.

-Design of the new theatre has been guided by the Conservation Management Plan, commissioned by Arts Queensland and developed by heritage consultants in 2017.
+The design has been guided by the Conservation Management Plan, commissioned by Arts Queensland.

 Construction